You are here: Urology Textbook > Prostate > Prostatitis > Acute bacterial prostatitis

 Lack of improvement or recurrence:

-low-dose long-term antibiotics for prophylaxis in case of recurrence.
-Possibly TURP in refractory cases, controlled studies are lacking.
-Acute or chronic bacterial prostatitis may be the trigger for chronic pelvic pain syndrome (CPPS), see below.
+Consider low-dose long-term antibiotics for prophylaxis in case of proven recurrence.
+TURP is an option in refractory cases, but controlled studies are lacking.
+Acute or chronic bacterial prostatitis may trigger chronic pelvic pain syndrome (CPPS); see next section.

 Prostatitis Definitionen | Index | Prostate diseases |